This page was last updated on 16 December, 2021.

 Detailed Tourist Information

-Commercial flights to and from Burkina Faso remain limited.
-Check with your travel company for the latest information.
-Land and sea borders remain closed until further notice.
+Commercial flights to Burkina Faso have resumed.
+Land borders remain closed until further notice.
+It’s mandatory to wear a face mask.

 All international travellers will need to present a negative COVID 19 test certificate dated no more than 5 days prior to departure to Burkina Faso.